xorblo-doitus/TileSet-Clipboard/addons/tile_set_clipboard.editor/README.md

   - [ ] (Maybe) Display value type
   - [ ] (Maybe) Fold peering bits into one property
 - [ ] Paste from upper left corner.
 (Similar to LO Calc when pasting multiple cells in one cell).
 Unknown feasibility.
-- [ ] Add wrapping pasting.
+- [x] Add wrapping pasting.
 (Similar to LO Calc when pasting in more cells than there are selected) .
-Unknown feasibility.
 - [ ] (Maybe) Cross instance copy paste (though serialization in the OS paste bin).
 Unknown feasibility.
 - [ ] Add a way to flip or rotate the copied properties (or the selection?)